Tarrasch/arashrouhani.com/papers.md

-Here is a list of my publications:
+Here is a list of my papers:

   * Garcia, Juan; Jones, Harrison; **Rouhani, Arash**, *Interception of moving objects with a robotic arm in a simulated environment* (2012) [[PDF version]](/papers/interception.pdf)
   * Larsson, Sofia; Oleander, Linus; **Rouhani-Kalleh, Arash**; Sahlberg,